intel-analytics/BigDL-2.x/docs/docs/ClusterServingGuide/ConfigurationGuide.md

   # default, 4
   total_executor_cores: 8
 ```
+## Find Config File
+You may have different approaches to access configuration file of Cluster Serving according to the way you run it.
+Before you run Cluster Serving, you have to find your config file first according to the instructions below and modify it to what your need.
+### Docker User
+For Docker user, the `config.yaml` is in `analytics-zoo/docker/cluster-serving/config.yaml`

 ## Model configuration
 ### Model Supported
 Currently Analytics Zoo Cluster Serving supports models: Tensorflow, Caffe, Pytorch, BigDL, OpenVINO.